-, , , , , , , , , , , , , , , , , , , Fall/Spring Eight-Week Winterfest/Four-Week Prior to First Day of Class 100% 100% 100% During first 5 days of semester or term 100% 100% 75% During next 5 days of semester or term 75% 75% 50% During next 5 days of semester or term 50% 25% 0%
+Fail/Spring Eight-week winterfest/Four-week Prior to First Day of Class 100% 100% 100% During first 5 days of semester or term 100% 100% 75% During next 5 days of semester or term 75% 75% 50% During next 5 days of semester or term 50% 25% 0%

 Classes may meet on a regular basis throughout the week or on a once-per-week basis.
-This policy counts class days as if all classes were meeting daily.
-Therefore, if classes for the term begin on Tuesday for a given term or semester, then from that first Tuesday through the following Monday will count as the first five class days.
-If classes for a given term or semester begin on Monday, but the first class is not until Friday, for purposes of the refund calculation, by the end of that Friday, the first five class days of the term will have expired.
+This policy counts class days as if all classes were meeting each week day.
+If a term or semester begins on a Tuesday then the first five class days are counted as that first Tuesday through the following Monday.
+If a term or semester begins on a Monday, the first five class days are class days are counted as that first Monday through Friday.
+If a term or semester begins on a Monday and a student's first course of the term or semester has its first class on that Friday, for purposes of the refund calculation, by the end of that Friday, the first five days of the term will have expired.
+Withdrawal dates for online classes are determined by the last date the student logged into the course.
+For purposes of the refund calculation, if the last log-in date is on a weekend, the last date of attendance is considered to be the previous Friday.